christophershoemaker/ansible-role-vault-provision/README.md

 vault_user: vault # Group which is allowed to run vault service
 vault_group: vault # User which is allowed to run vault service

 backend_type: file # backend used by you.
-All possible supported backends are listed at https://www.vaultproject.io/docs/config/index.html website
+All possible supported backends are listed at [`https://www.vaultproject.io/docs/config/index.html`](https://www.vaultproject.io/docs/config/index.html).
 ```

 #### Configuration part

-Variables for Configuration part are well described at vault website `https://www.vaultproject.io/docs/config/index.html`.
+Variables for Configuration part are well described at vault website [`https://www.vaultproject.io/docs/config/index.html`](https://www.vaultproject.io/docs/config/index.html).
 Basicly variable names in this module reflect these in vault config documentation.
 You can define more than one vault_configuration.backend variable but just one will be use and you have to specify which one in `backend_type` variable in general section.
 The module is flexible and `backend_type` variable can be whatever backend which is supperted by Vault.
 In your config please keep only variables which is used by you.
 Rest of the variables can be commented out or just removed.
 For now all possible configuration variables are mention below:

 ```
 ### ########################################################### ###